A Short List of Biological Interventions That Improved My Life

 • During university, I often used modafinil.
 However, it impairs my creativity and sleep and therefore I barely ever use it anymore.
 Like other stimulants, there is counterregulation associated with its use, which worsens my baseline.
 I now use a very low dose of modafinil about once or twice per month.

-• The only stimulant that stood the test of time is nicotine, which I frequently use during cognitively demanding tasks.
+• Sometimes I use nicotine gum during cognitively demanding tasks.
 Another upside is that I can use it at night without it impairing sleep.
 I prefer slowly absorbing delivery vehicles such as gum and sublingual tablet, and I only ever use flavorless products, as having something sweet in my mouth decreases executive functions for evolutionarily obvious reasons.
 The major downside is that it is addictive.

 • For me, most “nootropics” I have tried were worthless.
-The ones that may be not, such as racetams, selank, NSI-189, or noopept have little credible safety data or manufacturer quality control.
+The ones that may be not, such as racetams or noopept have little credible safety data or manufacturer quality control.

 • Stimulants are discussed in more detail here.